eliasbenussi/eliasbenussi.github.io/_drafts/concurrent-parallel-and-async-disambiguation.markdown

 ## Concurrent execution

-Concurrent, parallel, asynchronous are all terms to describe the execution of tasks.
+Concurrent, parallel, asynchronous are all used to describe the execution of tasks.
 However, the most basic tasks are sequential ones: these are composed of a number of steps and are executed in order.